-Those without prior CAD experience may need to consult a professional product designer to fulfill the design brief.
-Professionals know how to manipulate the CAD software, and they also know whether a design can realistically be fabricated using hardware like a CNC machine.
+Those without prior CAD experience might need to consult a professional product designer to fulfill the design brief.
+Professionals know how to manipulate the software, and they also know whether a design can realistically be fabricated using hardware like a CNC machine.
 (We often receive designs that are not manufacturable because they do not take into account factors like draft angles, parting lines and overhangs.)

 Those who do have CAD experience — product designers, R&D specialists, etc. — can create a digital design using their design suite of choice then export it to a machine-readable format such as a STEP file (for CNC machining, etc.) or a Mesh file (for 3D printing etc.).

-Once a satisfactory quotation has been received, you can finalize the order with the prototyping company, who will use your digital design and order specifications to commence production.
+Once a satisfactory quotation has been received, you can finalize the order with the rapid prototyping company, who will use your digital design and order specifications to commence production.